- TSLAC Records Retention Schedules

-Please contact the vendor directly.
-Note that payment of service is the responsibility of the campus/department.
-Please include the the contract number on all purchase orders and procurement card purchases.
+Campuses will contact a vendor for the secure destruction of records, directly.
+A list of vendors offering secure shredding services is available by contacting the Purchasing Department.
+Payment of service is the responsibility of the campus.
+Please include the contract number on all purchase orders and procurement card purchases.

 An unofficial copy of a record and is maintained for ease of access and reference.
 A convenience copy has no retention period and can be destroyed at any time.